DEVOTIONALS

 MEDITATION:

-It is partly to help them learn, but it is also because they need our help.
+It’s partly to teach them, but it’s also because they need our help, right?

-That’s why parents have such a huge responsibility to discipline.
+That’s why parents have such a huge responsibility for disciplining

 Does this make it easier to understand why the Lord disciplines us?

-or criticism of (someone) because of their behavior or actions”.
+of (someone) because of their behavior or actions”

 The Lord wants us to understand His disapproval of our actions,

-and He wants to train us to obey His rules of behavior.
+and He also wants to train us to obey His rules of behavior.
+Some

-Some think of God as a divine fly-swatter,
+think of God as a divine watchdog with a flyswatter, waiting for

-waiting for us to land so that He can zap us for our sins.
+us to mess up so He can ‘whack’ us for our sins.

 But that’s not what we see in His letters to the 7 churches (Revelation 2-3).

-The pattern of God’s letters demonstrates a loving heart for wayward people.
+The pattern of God’s letters demonstrates a loving heart for the wayward

 This shows us that when we do what is good and right, the Lord is pleased.

-His commendation in these letters was often followed by words of reproof.
+these letters was often followed by words of reproof.
+Imagine how much they

 ACTION:

-How do you feel when you are rebuked and disciplined by the Lord?
+– How do I feel when I am rebuked and disciplined by the Lord?

-Do you resent it, or do you understand the depth of His love for you?
+or do I understand the depth of His love for me?

 Pray,